---------------------------

 3128 5312 8177 3423

-• To calculate our average expectations, we need to use the aggregate function
+- To calculate our average expectations, we need to use the

-• This function allows to compute a FUNction by a group
+function - This function allows to compute a

 ## get average (assigning this time)